-DDM owns 100% of the shares in the local legal entities holding the leasing portfolios.
-However, for each investment there is a co-investor holding a majority stake in the leasing portfolio, and therefore DDM does not control the investment as the co-investor has significant rights which if exercised could block decisions related to relevant activities to collect the portfolios.
+DDM owned 100% of the shares in the local legal entities holding the leasing portfolios at 31 December 2019.
+However, for each investment there was a co-investor holding a majority stake in the leasing portfolio, and therefore DDM did not control the investment as the co-investor had significant rights which if exercised could have blocked decisions related to relevant activities to collect the portfolios.

-The economic substance of the investments are the underlying portfolios of loans.
-As a result, the underlying assets which represent other long-term receivables from investments are recognized in proportion to DDM's share of the rights to the leasing portfolio in the financial statements.
-The receivables are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, adjusted for revaluation and impairment.
-The fair value of 100% of the equity is immaterial, and therefore equity accounting is not carried out.
+The economic substance of the investments was the underlying portfolios of loans.
+As a result, the underlying assets which represented other long-term receivables from investments were recognized in proportion to DDM's share of the rights to the leasing portfolio in the financial statements.
+The receivables were initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, adjusted for revaluation and impairment.
+The fair value of 100% of the equity was immaterial, and therefore equity accounting was not carried out.